Pentagon authorizes up to 600 military lawyers to serve as temporary immigration judges

 A DOJ spokesperson referred questions about the plan to the Defense Department, where officials directed questions to the White House.

 A White House official said Tuesday that the administration is looking at a variety of options to help resolve the significant backlog of immigration cases, including hiring additional immigration judges.
-The official said the matter should be “a priority that everyone — including those waiting for adjudication — can rally around.”
+The official, who was not authorized to comment publicly and spoke on condition of anonymity, said the matter should be “a priority that everyone — including those waiting for adjudication — can rally around.”

 The memo stressed that the additional attorneys are contingent on availability and that mobilizing reserve officers may be necessary.
 Plus, the document said DOJ would be responsible for ensuring that anyone sent from the Pentagon does not violate the federal prohibition on using the military as domestic law enforcement, known as the Posse Comitatus Act.